czbiohub-sf/ulc-malaria-scope/ulc_mm_package/experiments/README.md

 # Instructions
-Since SSHing large folders/files from the RPi to your local machine is slow, you can place folders of `.npy` files here.
+SSHing large folders/files from the RPi to your local machine is slow.
+You can copy folders of `.npy` files here from the SSD over USB3.0.

 The `utilities/make_video.py` CLI will look in this folder for sub-folders to make videos.
+The CLI will prompt you to pick a top-level folder for which it will videos.
+All sub-folders within the top-level-folder you pick will have a video made for it.

 ## Steps
 1. Drag-and-drop files from the SSD (over USB 3.0) into this folder here.